vusec/revanc/README.md

 table lookup, AnC can identify which parts of the LLC store page tables.
 On top of flushing the LLC, AnC also needs to flush the TLB as well as page table caches.
-Since the information on the size of the TLB and the LCC is available, the AnC attack can be used to reverse engineer the properties iof the page table caches that are of interest to attackers, like their internal architecure and size. `revanc` is an implemention that retrofits AnC to acquire this information.
+Since the information on the size of the TLB and the LCC is available, the AnC attack can be used to reverse engineer the properties of the page table caches that are of interest to attackers, like their internal architecure and size. `revanc` is an implemention that retrofits AnC to acquire this information.

 With `anc`, we have demonstrated that numerous x86-64, ARMv7-A and ARMv8-A microarchitectures are